 Be complete and accurate

 Complete all sections.
-If any section is not applicable to you, write “N/A” (“Not applicable”).
-If your application is incomplete it will be returned to you and this will delay the processing of your application.
+If a section does not apply to you, write “Not Applicable” or “NA”.
+If your application is incomplete it may be returned to you and this will delay the processing of your application.

-Note: If you need more space for any section, use an extra sheet of paper and indicate the number and/or letter of the section you are completing and submit it along with your application.
+If you need more space for any section, print out an additional page containing the appropriate section, complete it and submit it along with your application.